WinstonShields/Freedom-Game/README.md

 or diagonally.
 If a set of four stones in a row increases to five or more stones, the life is removed.
 The game is over when all spots on the board are completely filled with stones or if the last player opts to not place a stone on the board.

+## How to Play
+Open up index.html, and click on an empty spot on the board.